CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 }
 ```

+## Embedding JS into JSX

-Like Handlebars, you can insert variables into React components.
-Anything that is inside curly braces (`{` and `}`) is interpreted as regular JavaScript.
+Like Handlebars, you can insert variables (and some other things) into React components.
+Anything that is inside curly braces (`{` and `}`) is interpreted as a regular JavaScript "expression".
 That means you can use every object or function from JavaScript that we have learned so far.
 Let's look at an example ([interactive example](https://stackblitz.com/edit/react-byupse)):

 ```js
 class Mentor extends React.Component {